morucci/exzuul/README.md

 ```

 You should access the container using ci.localdomain hostname instead
 of the IP.
-Please add "theip ci.localdomain" in /etc/hosts.
+Please add "the ip ci.localdomain" in /etc/hosts.

 WARNING: If the container is stopped and restart all local work and